Math Faculty and Staff

 Loyola Science Center 475

-Additional Information: Dr. John Levko specializes in differential geometry.
+Dr. John Levko specializes in differential geometry.
 He teaches a special section of calculus, with emphasis on theory and proofs, designed for mathematics majors.
-Fr.
-Levko is a Jesuit who holds a second doctorate in spirituality from the Pontifical Oriental Institute in Rome.
+Dr. Levko is a Jesuit who holds a second doctorate in spirituality from the Pontifical Oriental Institute in Rome.

 Kenneth Monks, Ph.D.

 Dr. Kenneth Monks obtained his PhD in algebraic topology, specializing in the Steenrod algebra and its applications.
 His current research interests include work on the 3x+1 problem, discrete dynamics, and category theory.
 He has developed and taught many advanced courses including Problem Solving, Chaos and Fractals, Surreal Numbers and Games, and Category Theory.
 His teaching style emphasizes the use of formal logic as a mechanism for learning proofs and using technology in the classroom.
 He is a co-developer of several educational software packages, include AiM, an online assessment program, and Lurch, a program for verifying formal proofs.
 Dr. Monks has worked with several students in the faculty student research program, on various aspects of the 3x+1 problem and chaos theory.

 Jerry Muir, Ph.D.

 Dr. Jerry Muir studies if, when, or how classical results from the theory of univalent functions of one complex variable can be generalized to spaces of finite or infinite complex dimension, where the roads have more potholes than in NEPA.
 Recently, he has considered classes of operators that extend one-variable mappings to higher dimensions in a manner preserving particular geometric characteristics of the mappings’ ranges.